anthonythinh/thinh-python-projects-and-exercises/README.md

-# thinh-python-projects-and-exercises
-thinh python projects and exercises
+My python and code python